trueos/pcbsd/src-qt5/docs/controlpanel.rst

-        list - Lists the installed jails pkgupdate - Update packages inside a jail pkgs - Lists the installed packages in a jail pbis - Lists the installed pbi's in a jail set - Sets options for a jail unset - Unsets (clears) options for a jail start - Start a jail
+        list - Lists the installed jails pkgupdate - Update packages inside a jail pkgs - Lists the installed packages in a jail pbis - Lists the installed pbis in a jail set - Sets options for a jail unset - Unsets (clears) options for a jail start - Start a jail